jxnpass/jxnpass.github.io/_posts/2023-12-6-IsaiahToBOM-EDA.md

 - Deutero-Isaiah lists chapters 40-55 (597-538 BCE).
 This is believed to originate from the work of an anonymous 6th-century acolyte of Isaiah, written during the time of the Babylonian exile.
 - Proto-Isaiah lists chapters 56-66 (after 538 BCE).
 This was mainly composed after the Exile and the Jews' return to Jerusalem.

 Reference Type: I used `nltk` and `textdistance` in Python to calculate text similarities between the determined references.
-The scores calculated ranged from 0 to 1.
+The scores calculated ranged from 0 to 1, 1 being word-for-word alike.
 I categorized it based on the score as follows:
 - Direct Quote = .75 to 1
 - Shared Language = .25 to .75
 - Similar Theme = 0 to .25